-The provision of services to be performed by CONTRACTOR under this AGREEMENT shall be completed without additional compensation from the COUNTY or the AGENCY, except for the financial subsidy described in Section 6.2 of this AGREEMENT.
+The provision of services to be performed by CONTRACTOR under this AGREEMENT shall be completed without compensation from the COUNTY or the AGENCY, except for the CSA 37 compensation described in Section 6.2 of this AGREEMENT.

-6.4 CONTRACTOR'S Fee-For-Service Revenue Recovery
+6.4 CONTRACTOR Revenue Recovery

-A. CONTRACTOR shall receive income from fee-for-service patient charges.

-- B. CONTRACTOR shall comply with the initial rates contained in Exhibit C of this AGREEMENT, and any subsequent rate changes approved by the AGENCY. - C. The AGENCY will approve annual increases to patient charges based on changes to the San Francisco-Oakland-Hayward, CA Consumer Price Index for All Urban Consumers (CPI-U).
-Increases will be based on the most recent calendar year's December 12-month percentage changes, all items index.
-The annual rate increases will be a minimum of three (3) percent, or the CPI-U increase for the applicable year (whichever is greater). - D. In the event changed circumstances substantially impact CONTRACTOR'S costs of providing services pursuant to this AGREEMENT, or there are substantial reductions in revenue caused by factors beyond CONTRACTOR'S control, CONTRACTOR may request reasonable additional increases or decreases to the fee-for service charges to patients to mitigate the financial impact of such changed circumstances.
+- A. CONTRACTOR shall receive income from patient charges. - B. CONTRACTOR shall comply with the initial rates contained in Exhibit D of this AGREEMENT, and any subsequent rate changes approved by the AGENCY. - C. The AGENCY will approve annual increases to patient charges based on changes to the San Francisco-Oakland-Hayward, CA Consumer Price Index for All Urban Consumers (CPI-U).
+The annual rate increases will be three (3) percent, or the CPI-U increase for the applicable year (whichever is greater).
+All changes in patient charges must be approved by the AGENCY. - D. In the event changed circumstances substantially impact CONTRACTOR'S costs of providing services pursuant to this AGREEMENT, or there are substantial reductions in revenue caused by factors beyond CONTRACTOR'S control, CONTRACTOR may request increases or decreases in charges to patients to mitigate the financial impact of such changed circumstances.
 If CONTRACTOR believes an adjustment is warranted, CONTRACTOR may submit a request to the AGENCY for a rate adjustment to be effective on or after the first anniversary of the AGREEMENT.
 Requests must be submitted at least sixty (60) days prior to the requested effective date.
 The AGENCY shall have sole authority to approve or disapprove the request.